AMR-21/Omnifood/README.md

 # Omnifood

-This project completely replicates the www.omnifood.dev site to practice HTML, CSS, and JavaScript.
+This project completely replicates the [Omnifood web page](https://omnifood.dev/) to practice HTML, CSS, and JavaScript.